SkyOfSteel/Static_Resume_in_AWS/README.md

 While the authors of the challenge recommended choosing S3 - which makes a lot of sense for static web-pages - I decided to go for EC2 for a couple of reasons.
 First, I wanted to get some first-hand experience with setting up an Apache server, and second, it was my first real hands-on experience working with Linux, and I was excited to give it a try.

 Amazon offers several of their specialized Amazon Linux AMIs, but I opted for Ubuntu as a popular and well-documented OS.
-It turned out to be the right decision, as every problem I encountered during my work were already covered in helpful threads on Stack Overflow and reddit.
+It turned out to be the right decision, as every problem I encountered during my work was already covered in helpful threads on Stack Overflow and reddit.
 It was also a great way to learn more about how SSH connections work - either directly or via a bastion host for instances in private subnets.

 Some of the useful and most common commands that I learnt include: